 #9 Review Ad copies: align ad copies with landing page

 Make sure to test new messaging texts for your ads against the best performers at present.
-Make small changes to your ad copies as well as in your call-to-action texts to help qualify in getting an increased number of website visitors.
+Make smaller changes to your ad copies as well as in your call-to-action texts to help qualify in getting an increased number of website visitors.
 Action words such as ‘contact us’, ‘get a quote’ or ‘book online’ can be helpful in increasing the conversion rates and reduce your CPCs which is the ultimate goal.
 When you want to generate maximum clicks through your Google ad copies, then you need to align your ad copies with your landing page.
 Then the clicks can provide a meaningful impact and improve your quality score.

 Look at the below diagram for the six elements that are helpful in raising the quality score: